talonhub/community/README.md

 ## Getting started with Talon for coding with this depot

 1. `help active` will display the available commands for the active application.
-Available commands can change with the application or window title that has focus.
+    - Available commands can change with the application, or even window title that has focus.
+    - You may navigate help using the displayed numbers. e.g., `help one one` or `help eleven` to open the 11th item in the help list.
+    - Without opening help first, You can also search for commands a e.g. `help search tab` to display all tab-related commands
+    - Without opening help first, you can also jump immediately into a particular help context display by recalling the name displayed in help window e.g. `help symbols` or `help visual studio`
+    - All help-related commands are defined in misc/help.talon and misc/help_open.talon
 2. `help alphabet` will display the alphabet
-3. `command history show` will display the recent command history
+3. `command history` will toggle a display of the recent commands
+4. `format help` will display the available formatters with examples.
+5. Many useful, basic commands are defined in https://github.com/knausj85/knausj_talon/blob/master/misc/standard.talon#L36
-4. `undo that` and `redo that` are the default undo/redo commands. `paste that`, `copy that`, and `cut that` for pasting/copy/cutting.
-These are defined in https://github.com/knausj85/knausj_talon/blob/master/misc/standard.talon#L36
+    - `undo that` and `redo that` are the default undo/redo commands.
-5. `format help` will display the available formatters with examples.
+    - `paste that`, `copy that`, and `cut that` for pasting/copy/cutting, respectively.

 It's recommended to learn the alphabet first, then get familiar with the keys, symbols, formatters, mouse, and generic_editor commands.